“The secret of getting

 Yes!
 That’s where team coaching comes in.
 Team coaching isn’t just a day-long offsite meeting where the group grits its teeth, completes a team exercise, and participates in an obligatory brainstorm – all while thinking: “Nothing is going to change.”
 “None of these ideas are really going to happen.”

 Team coaching is a deeper, more meaningful, longer-term effort that produces lasting results.
-It required a commitment.
+It requires a commitment.

 While the approach is customized for each team, we generally start with research.
 The team completes a combination of assessments from which we surface and share themes, patterns, and learnings.
 From those, we establish goals and create an action plan to drive the desired changes.
 Then, we do regular individual coaching and group coaching that are supported by exercises and activities (completed independently and collectively).
 We work together to track results against the goals.
 The typical outcome is improved performance and greater engagement.